marchoeppner/gabi/docs/usage.md

 These options are only meant for users who have a specific reason to touch them.
 For most use cases, the defaults should be fine.

+### `--skip_failed` [ default = false ]

+By default, all samples are processed all the way to the end of the pipeline.
+This flag allows you to apply criteria to stop samples along the processing graph.
+The following criteria will be applied:

+- Remove highly fragmented assemblies (see [--max_contigs](#--max_contigs))
+- Remove reads that fail the ConfindR QC for intra-/inter species contamination (Illumina and Pacbio only)

+### `--max_contigs` [ default = 150 ]

+If `--skip_failed` is enabled, this parameter controls the maximum number of contigs an assembly is allowed to have before it is stopped.
+High contig numnbers are typically a sign of insufficient coverage and/or read length (in some cases it can also be a sign of excessive contamination).

 ### `--shovill_assembler` [ default = spades ]

 Choose which assembly tool to use with Shovill.
 Valid options are skesa, velvet, megahit or spades.
 Default is: spades.